scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The MAC in the Hop Fields of a SCION path has two purposes:

 - Preventing malicious endpoints from adding, removing or reordering hops within a path segment created during beaconing by the control plane.
-In particular, preventing path splicing, i.e. the combination of parts of different valid path segments into a new and unauthorized path segment.
+In particular, preventing path splicing, i.e., the combination of parts of different valid path segments into a new and unauthorized path segment.
 - Authentication of the information contained in the Hop Field itself, in particular the `ExpTime`, `ConsIngress`, and `ConsEgress`.

 To fulfil these purposes, the MAC for the Hop Field of AS<sub>i</sub> includes both the components of the current Hop Field HF<sub>i</sub> and an aggregation of the path segment identifier and all preceding Hop Fields/entries in the path segment.
 The aggregation is a 16-bit XOR-sum of the path segment identifier and the Hop Field MACs.